 - The clinical scales form two broader Indexes (Behavioral Regulation and Metacognition) and an overall score, the Global Executive Composite.

 - Internal consistency is high for the Global Executive Composite (α = .96) and moderate-to-high for the clinical scales (α's = .72-.96).
 Interrater reliability is strong between Global Executive Composite ratings and scoring on the BRIEF Parent form (r = .56).

 - BRIEF-SR ratings for groups of adolescents with ADHD-I, ADHD-C, insulin-dependent diabetes mellitus, autism spectrum disorders, and anxiety and depressive disorders showed different patterns of scale elevations for each group compared to matched control groups.
 Correlations between adolescent and parent ratings for the clinical groups were strong, suggesting good agreement much of the time.

-Coming soon!
-We are now taking preorders for the newly revised BRIEF2, which includes Parent, Teacher, and Self-Report and features updated norms from all 50 U.S. states.
-Orders placed will ship this fall.
+Now available!
+The newly revised BRIEF2 includes Parent, Teacher, and Self-Report forms and updated norms from all 50 U.S. states.
 Click here for more information.